BaratiLab/AugLiChem/docs/about.md

 ## Data Pipeline

-A lot goes on under the hood in AugLiChem
+AugLiChem's data and augmentation pipelines handle the work necessary to make machine learning easier.
+These pipelines are outlined below.
-Augmented data is only used in the training set.
+It is important to note, augmented data is only used in the training sets.

 ### Data Loading